thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 rules as are duly proved to the satisfaction of the tribunal.

-In this connection, there may perhaps be noted also the modern tendency towards regionalism in international organisa- tion, reflected in the fusion of States into regional" functional " groupings (for example the European Economic Community (Common Market) under the Treaty of Rome of March 25, 1957, establishing this Community), the conclusion of regional security treaties (for example, the North Atlantic Security Pact of April 4, 1949 [^5/1]), the creation of regional international organs (for example, the South Pacific Commission established in 1948), and the establishment of regional international tribunals (for example, the Court originally established by Articles 31--45 of the Treaty constituting the European Coal and Steel Com- munity of April 18, 1951, and which is now the Court of Justice of this Community, of the European Economic Community (Common Market), and of the European Atomic Energy Com- munity (EURATOM) under the Rome Convention of March 25, 1957, Relating to Certain Institutions common to the European Communities).
+In this connection, there may perhaps be noted also the modern tendency towards regionalism in international organisation, reflected in the fusion of States into regional "functional " groupings (for example the European Economic Community (Common Market) under the Treaty of Rome of March 25, 1957, establishing this Community), the conclusion of regional security treaties (for example, the North Atlantic Security Pact of April 4, 1949[^5/1]), the creation of regional international organs (for example, the South Pacific Commission established in 1948), and the establishment of regional international tribunals (for example, the Court originally established by Articles 31--45 of the Treaty constituting the European Coal and Steel Community of April 18, 1951, and which is now the Court of Justice of this Community, of the European Economic Community (Common Market), and of the European Atomic Energy Community (EURATOM) under the Rome Convention of March
+25, 1957, Relating to Certain Institutions common to the European Communities).

-The common rules (including the judge-made law of the Court) applicable within the legal and administrative frame- work of the European Communities have developed to such an extent since 1957 as to merit the designation of " Community Law" (_droit communitaire_).[^5/2] One of the distinctive charac- teristics of this Community Law may be its direct applicability, in certain cases and under certain conditions, in the sytems of national law of each member of the European Communities, with national Courts also ready to give effect to Community Law where its primacy ought to be recognised,[^5/3] e.g., if the Community rule or norm is clear and precise, and uncon- ditional, without the need for further implementary action.
+The common rules (including the judge-made law of the Court) applicable within the legal and administrative framework of the European Communities have developed to such an extent since 1957 as to merit the designation of "Community Law" (_droit communitaire_).[^5/2] One of the distinctive characteristics of this Community Law may be its direct applicability, in certain cases and under certain conditions, in the sytems of national law of each member of the European Communities, with national Courts also ready to give effect to Community Law where its primacy ought to be recognised,[^5/3] e.g., if the Community rule or norm is clear and precise, and unconditional, without the need for further implementary action.

 #### Origins and Development of International Law